xemantic/claudine/README.md

 * Fully analyze a source code of your project and implement a feature.
 * Code new tools needed to achieve your objective, and execute them until the goal is fulfilled.
 * Obtain any contextual information from the internet.
+* Remember important information across sessions with the Memory tool.

 And many, many more, the sky is the limit ...

 Adding new specialized tools on your own is also quite straightforward.

+## Memory Across Sessions

+Claudine can remember information between different sessions using the Memory tool.
+This allows her to:

+* Store user preferences
+* Remember important facts about previous conversations
+* Maintain context across multiple interactions
+* Build a more personalized relationship over time

+See [MEMORY.md](MEMORY.md) for details on the Memory tool implementation and usage.

 ## How can I use this knowledge?